meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

 ### 2. Final Causes Are Ontologically Prior, Not Temporally Prior

-Aquinas makes a crucial distinction between **temporal order** (what comes first in time) and **ontological order** (what is more fundamental in the structure of being: what grounds or directs other things, even if it does not occur first in time).
+Temporal order is about what comes first in time; ontological order is about what grounds or directs things, even if it does not occur first in time.
+Aquinas makes a crucial distinction between them:

 * **Temporal order**: Efficient causes precede their effects.
 The sculptor strikes the chisel *before* the statue is shaped.
 * **Ontological order**: The final cause (the statue’s being beautiful) is prior in the sense that it gives direction and explanatory priority to the sculptor’s action.
 The end shapes the activity of the cause without preceding it in time.